How to stay motivated when everything is going wrong?

 First of all, when everything is going wrong with you, it’s obvious to feel bad and nervous; everything seems like a permanent, never-ending problem.
 When you face such a moment, the first thing at this time you need to do is sit down and take a deep breath, take a sip of water, and relax!

-Worrying when something isn’t right is normal won’t improve anything.
+Worrying when something isn’t right is normal and won’t improve anything.

 2) Take a break

-The second way to stay motivated is by allowing yourself to make some distance and taking a well-needed rest..
-Take a break from whatever you’re doing; you can spend time with family/friends/partner.
+The second way to stay motivated is by allowing yourself to make some distance and taking a well-needed rest.
+Take a break from whatever you’re doing; you can spend time with family/friends/partners.
 Whoever you prefer.